MrPraise/mrpraise.github.io/README.md

-# Praise Amonye's Professional Portfolio
+# **Professional Portfolio**

 ![LinkedIn](assets/LinkedIn.jpg)
+**I am Praise Amonye**
 - **Email:** amonyepraise@gmail.com

 ## About Me
-As an enthusiastic advocate for the intersection of mathematics, artificial intelligence, and scientific advancement, I bring a dynamic blend of skills and passion to the table.
+I am enthusiastic advocate for the intersection of mathematics, artificial intelligence, and scientific advancement, I bring a dynamic blend of skills and passion to the table.
 With a background rooted in pure and applied mathematics, I am committed to leveraging cutting-edge technologies to drive innovation and discovery.
 Eager to collaborate with like-minded individuals and contribute meaningfully to transformative work, I am poised to embark on a journey of exploration, creativity, and impactful scientific breakthroughs.

 ## Education
 - **Masters in Financial Engineering** (07/06/2023 – Present)